 as Marilyn Miller

 Miller was married four times, at least two of which occurred in this biopic’s timeframe.
 Though it does depict her marriage to Frank Carter, there is no mention of Miller’s marriage to actor Jack Pickford.

 Frank Carter never shared a Broadway stage with Marilyn Miller.

 Frank Carter did not die on the opening night of Sally.
 He was killed in a car accident on May 9, 1920.
 Sally opened on December 21, 1920.

 The character of William Taylor is based on theatre producer Lee Shubert.
 The stage show Profiles of 1914 is based on Schubert’s The Passing Show of 1914.

 Henry Doran is a fictional character.

-Biopic does not cover Marilyn Miller’s starring roles in the screen adaptions of her stage hits Sally and Sunny, nor her third and final film Her Majesty, Love.
+Biopic recreates scenes from Marilyn Miller’s stage hits 'Sally' and 'Sunny'.
+However it does not cover her starring roles in their screen adaptions, nor her third and final film Her Majesty, Love.